Gabo-araya/sgsi_ext/ansible/Readme.md

 ## External database

 Create the database instance before running delpoy.
 The database (as in `database-name`) has to be manually created.

   - AWS RDS: At the _Create database_ wizard, under _Additional configuration_ specify _Initial database name_.

-  - DigitalOcean databases: After it's created, instead of using the `defaultdb`, go to the _Users & Databases_ tab in the resource page, and create another one.
+  - DigitalOcean databases: After it's created, instead of using the `defaultdb`, go to the _Users & Databases_ tab in the resource page, and create another one with a better name.

+    **Also create a `postgres` DB**, else `dropdb`/`createdb` will fail.
+(This is because DO doesn't give us the password for the postgres user, which is the owner of the template0/1 databases.
+However a `postgres` database solves this.)

 The `postgres` container in docker-compose.yml has to be kept.
 It has a custom entrypoint to avoid running another postgres server and creating another database in this case.
 With its env vars, commands like `pg_dump` automatically target the remote DB.